-For emergencies that would be dangerous to your life and health if you were to stay in your building.
+This is used for emergencies that would be dangerous to your life and health if you were to stay in your building.
 Be prepared: Before an emergency happens, find at least two emergency exits from your building.
-Sound the fire alarm in the event of fire.
+In the event of fire, sound the fire alarm.
 There are emergency fire alarm pull stations located at each building exit.
 For other evacuation emergencies, call the Department of Public Safety at ext.
 5111.
 Exit the building from the closest available exit.
-Don't use the elevator.
+Do not use the elevator.
 If you cannot get out of the door, get someone's attention, e.g., yell and scream out of a window.
 If you can, hang an attention-getting item on or from a window (e.g., a sheet, sign, or coat) and phone ext.
 5111.